What to watch for when the Seahawks host the Saints in Week 3

 New Orleans QB Teddy Bridgewater.

 A rare time we’re going with a player on the other team for this category.
-But the word early this week that Brees would be out shifted the perception to this being a game many think Seattle should — and will — win.
-Bridgewater, though, is about the best backup QB situation an NFL team can realistically hope to have as a player with experience and some success — a 17-12 record and leading Minnesota to a division title in 2015 when he also made the Pro Bowl.
-But a horrific knee injury altered his career — he has just one start and 55 attempted passes since 2015.
-He didn’t look great last week against the Rams.
-But that was a tough situation coming in on the fly.
-How the Saints use Bridgewater and backup Taysom Hill — each likely to run more than Brees does — is one of the great intrigues of this game.
+But the word early this week that Brees would be out shifted the perception to this being a game many think the Seahawks should — and will — win.
+Bridgewater is about the best backup QB an NFL team can realistically hope to have as a player with experience and some success — a 17-12 record and leading the Vikings to a division title in 2015 when he made the Pro Bowl.
+But a horrific knee injury altered his career.
+He has just one start and 55 attempted passes since 2015.
+He didn’t look great last week against the Rams, but that was a tough situation coming in on the fly.
+How the Saints use Bridgewater and backup Taysom Hill — each likely to run more than Brees — is one of the great intrigues of this game.

 WILD CARD PLAYER WHO COULD SURPRISE